Stand Up Pouches

 But above all, the main barrier in this space has been the general lack of demand to date.
 Without the pull of demand from brands, extruders, printers, and converters have no reasons to make positive progress on the sustainability of their film.
 Making positive progress like this is costly and time intensive and is a step that is only worth taking if brands and consumers ask for it.

-How do I choose between all of these “eco options”?
+How do I choose between eco-friendly pouch options?

 • Your brand’s sustainability framework and eco priorities.
-EcoEnclose has a detailed vision for sustainable packaging and a supporting framework that helps us make these complicated decisions for ourselves.
+EcoEnclose has a detailed vision for sustainable packaging and a supporting framework that helps us make these complicated decisions.
 We can help you create your framework and apply it to your choices.

 • The current availability of recycled content.
 The availability of recycled content for pouches ebbs and flows.
 If there is a period in which recycled content supply is minimal, it may encourage your brand to consider recycle-ready instead.